Quinoa Salad Bowl with Shrimp bursts with fresh, bright, tropical flavors. This light lunch or dinner is super satisfying, healthy and pretty!

-How to change it up . . . .
+How to Change up the Tropical Quinoa Salad . . . .

 If shrimp isn't your thing, you can switch it out for a protein you prefer.
 I think either chicken or tofu would be a good alternative.
 Or you can keep it vegan and skip the protein all together, in which case you should use more pineapple and lettuce.

 I use a mixture of fresh mint and basil -- you can also use one or the other, or use cilantro, parsley, or any combination thereof.